 Family Caregiver Amount

-You may claim $2,000 if your child has an impairment that is prolonged and indefinite and the child must be dependent on you for assistance in attending to personal needs and care when compared to children of the same age.
-A letter from your family doctor is required.
+You may claim $2,093 if your child has an impairment that is prolonged and indefinite and the child must be dependent on you for assistance in attending to personal needs and care when compared to children of the same age.
+A letter from your family doctor is required unless you have a T2201 on file.

 Fitness tax credit